raqeebanjum/SCS-Excel-Extractor/README.md

 3. **Start the Application**
    - Extract the industrial-data-processor.zip to your desired location
    - Double-click `start-windows.bat`
+      - If you get a warning from windows, click `Run anyway`
    - Wait for the application to initialize
    - The script will automatically:
      - Check if Docker is running
      - Check if Ollama is running
      - Install required AI model needed (will take a few minutes)
+     - Build the application
      - Start the application
    - Open your web browser and go to http://localhost:5000
    - Note: Will take a few minutes to build application the first time